kalvin-eliazord/Corty_Console_Injector/README.md

 # Corty Console Injector
-A console app that will scan all process and inject into the selected one a DLL with the LoadLibraryA function.
+A console app that will scan all process and inject your DLL into the selected one.

 ## Features
-- Process Page
-  - Go to next / previous page
-  - Select process
-  - Refresh screen
-- DLL Page
-  - Inject Dll
+- LoadLibraryA
-  - Refresh screen
+- Manual Mapping
-  - Go back to process page

 # How to use it?
 - Compile it for your process target architecture (x86/x64)